 We will use "Turnitin" via CANVAS for lab report.
-Lab report submitted to the TritonEd / Turnitin site does not need to have graphs, tables, or attachments, but you may include them if it is easier.
 Lab report must be submitted before midnight of the due date, and an electronic copy of the report including all text, tables, graphs, attachments, or anything else called for in the lab report guidelines must be emailed to your IA by the same deadline.
-Lab report not emailed and not submitted to CANVAS by the end of the day will be considered one-day late.
+Lab reports not emailed and not submitted to CANVAS by the end of the day will be considered one-day late.
 Ten points will be deducted for each working day that the lab reports are late (hard copy and Turnitin.com).
 Students agree that by taking this course all required papers will be subject to review for textual similarity by Turnitin for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 Use of the Turnitin service is subject to the terms of use agreement posted on the Turnitin.com site.

-Detailed lab report guidelines will be posted on CANVAS two weeks after the course starts.
+Detailed lab report guidelines will be posted on CANVAS three weeks after the course starts.